Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 Chapter-8: Multiculturalism and Freedom

-This chapter contains the discussions on the relationship between multiculturalism and undesirable violent activities like terrorism.
-One thing which often happens in a multi cultural society is that one culture takes some trait or attribute from other and after some time starts erroneously claiming it as its own original attribute.
+This chapter contains discussions on the relationship between multiculturalism and undesirable violent activities like terrorism.
+One thing which often happens in a multicultural society is that one culture takes some trait or attribute from another and after some time starts erroneously claiming it as its own original attribute.
 The new generations accept it as an integral part of their culture.
-Like that there are many things which permeate from one culture to other and everyone starts identifying oneself with it not knowing that it was not there originally.
+Like that there are many things that permeate from one culture to another and everyone starts identifying oneself with it not knowing that it was not there originally.
 So, there are ambiguities and contradictions everywhere.

 Chapter-9: Freedom to think

-This chapter is very thought provoking where the author asks whether a global world concept is possible where there is no place for riots and violence.
-He had exemplified it by giving the example of formation of two countries India and Pakistan in the year 1947 and subsequently formation of Bangladesh from the territory of erstwhile East Pakistan.
-During these partitions a lot of violent bloodshed was there which was at all not desirable.
-These things are still happening in some parts of the world even today and are a matter of great worry for whole humanity.
+This chapter is very thought-provoking where the author asks whether a global world concept is possible where there is no place for riots and violence.
+He exemplified it by giving the example of the formation of two countries India and Pakistan in the year 1947 and the subsequent formation of Bangladesh from the territory of erstwhile East Pakistan.
+During these partitions, a lot of violent bloodsheds was there which was at all not desirable.
+These things are still happening in some parts of the world even today and are a matter of great worry for the whole of humanity.

 Identity and Violence

-Amartya Sen is one of the prominent economist in the world who has tried to estimate poverty through rational methods and pinpoint the reasons for their occurence in the society.
-He has discussed these issues related to famines and poverty whichever part of the globe these belong to.
+Amartya Sen is one of the prominent economists in the world who has tried to estimate poverty through rational methods and pinpoint the reasons for its occurrence in society.
+He has repeatedly discussed these issues in his works related to famines and poverty whichever part of the globe these belong to.

-The book 'Identity and Violence' is a thought provoking treatise by the author and those readers or research scholars who are interested in learning about the genesis of violence and misunderstandings about identities, will be benefited by this work.
+The book 'Identity and Violence' is a thought-provoking treatise by the author and those readers or research scholars who are interested in learning about the genesis of violence and understanding the identities of the people behind these acts of violence, will be benefited from this work.

-I rate this book as a must read for the serious readers.
+I rate this book as a must-read for serious readers as well as research scholars.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.